Factorized Fusion Shrinkage for Dynamic Relational Data: Introduction

+Finally, using dynamic network models as an example, {we offer theoretical support for the proposed post-processing technique.
+While posterior post-processing has been increasingly popular in the Bayesian literature, theoretical validations are comparatively rare; see \cite{lee2021post} for a recent example in a different context.} {In particular, dynamic comparisons, cluster analysis, and change point detection are considered.} We show that the optimal estimation of the proposed method can help achieve better performance in these post-processing tasks.

-From a computational aspect, we present posterior approximations based on variational inference for scalability and computational efficiency while noting that exact MCMC approaches can also be readily developed.
-We consider a structured mean-field (SMF) variational inference framework, where the group-wise fusion structure, which includes the temporal dependence and the group-wise effect among components, is taken into account.
+From a computational aspect, we present posterior approximations based on variational inference for scalability and computational efficiency while noting that MCMC approaches can also be readily developed.
+We consider a structured mean-field (SMF) variational inference framework where the temporal dependence is taken into account.
 A corresponding coordinate ascent variational inference (\cite{bishop2006pattern}, CAVI) algorithm is developed to incorporate the temporal dependence into the variational inference where simple closed-form updatings can be achieved.
-The proposed algorithm is more efficient than gradient descent or other first-order algorithm types with little increase in the complexity per iteration since the computation can utilize the banded (or block tri-diagonal) structure of the second-order moments, which incurs a $O(Td^3)$ cost for matrix inversion compared to a naive approach with $O(T^3d^3)$ cost.
-Finally, we extend our SMF variational inference framework to tensor data by utilizing a CP type of low-rank factorization.
+The proposed algorithm is more efficient than gradient descent or other first-order algorithm types with little increase in the complexity per iteration since the computation can utilize the banded (or block tri-diagonal) structure of the second-order moments, which incurs a $O(Td^3)$ cost for matrix inversion.
+The overall complexity is $O(npTd^3)$, which is similar to the complexity described in the related literature, for example, in \cite{matias2017statistical}.
+However, the existing literature discusses cases where the number of time points $T$ is small (e.g., in \cite{matias2017statistical}, the real data contains around 5 time points), whereas our algorithm is specifically designed for scenarios with a large number of time points (e.g., $T=200$).
+Finally, we extend our SMF variational inference framework to tensor data by utilizing a CP type of low-rank factorization in the appendix.